frankpulido/CONTRIBUTE/README.md

 Select your feature branch as the "compare branch" and the upstream repository's `main` (or `develop`) branch as the "base branch".

+Review the changes display in the diff view (if any).

-Provide a clear title and description for your pull request.
+Provide a clear title and a detailed description of your changes for your pull request.

+If applicable, fill out any pull request templates provided by the repository.

+Optionally, you can mark the pull request as a draft if it's not ready for review.

+Finally, click "Create pull request" or "Draft pull request" as appropriate.

+By opening a pull request, you're proposing your changes and requesting that someone review and merge them into the main project4.
+This process allows for code review, discussion, and further modifications before the changes are incorporated into the main codebase.

 ## 9. Address Review Comments

 After submitting your pull request, other contributors may review your code and provide feedback.
 Address any comments or suggestions by making additional commits to your feature branch.
-These changes will automatically be added to your pull request.
+Push updates to your fork repository.
+Changes will automatically be added to your pull request.